startlaw-reps/brlaw_mcp_server/README.md

 ### Available Tools

-- `pesquisar_precedentes_judiciais`: Research legal precedents that meet the specified criteria.
+- `precedentes-stj`: Research legal precedents made by the National High Court of Brazil (STJ) that meet the specified criteria.

 ## Development